OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/deploying-tf-using-juju-charms-kubernetes.rst

 metadata and is used with Juju to deploy TF.

 A Juju Charm helps you deploy Docker containers to the cloud.
-For more information on containerized TF, see :ref:`Understanding TF Containers`.
+For more information on containerized TF, see :ref:`Understanding OpenSDN Containers`.
 Juju Charms simplifies TF deployment by providing a simple way to deploy, configure, scale, and manage TF operations.